Purimidiaru/Repo-regrowth/README.md

-# DevOps Technical Project - Descartes Underwriting
+# Repo Regrowth

 ## Introduction
-Here is my repo for the DevOps technical project of Descartes Underwriting.
+Here is my a tool I've developped to make backup of a repo

 This README explains in a few sentences how I proceeded for this project.